pburkholder/eponymous-principles/presentation.md

 ![inline](media/CloudFate.png)

+^ 2 Weeks!
+Over budget
+^ Collapsed
-^Indeed, as I expected, the overburdend overcomplex CloudFactory service collapsed under it's own weight, demonstrating, if not proving, Gall's Law.
-So on to our tour of other laws:
+^ on to our tour of other laws:

 ---